Maximellerbach/RL-environnement-for-autonomous-car/README.md

 rewards are :
 * if the car is going forward then reward = current speed
-* if the car is turning then reward = half the current speed
+* if the car is turning then reward = half the current speed (to prevent from turning too much)
 * if the car is making an half turn reward = - 45
 * if the car is going out of the track reward = - 150 and break the run/ cause respawn + AI training